 Most of our doctors provide transgender health advice through BC?s Rapid Access to Consultative Expertise (RACE) line.
 Please contact the Trans Health Doctor on Call through RACE.

+First our intake clerk will contact you to register you.
+You will then be added to our waitlist for an intake.
 Your first appointment will be with an intake nurse who will discuss your goals and needs with you and who can refer you to some services right away if necessary.
-The nurse will then add you to our waitlist to see a doctor.
-You will then be given three ? hour appointments each 2 weeks apart with a doctor.
+If appropriate, the nurse will then book you an appointment to see a doctor.
 We use an informed consent model to provide gender affirming care and use these appointments to document your gender experience, your mental and physical health status, and have a complete discussion with you regarding the risks and benefits of the care you are seeking.
 The doctor may need to add or reduce the number of intake appointments necessary or may recommend that certain health issues get stabilized prior to starting any therapy.

 At some point (usually around 1 year later) we will work toward transitioning your hormone therapy to your family doctor or another primary care provider in the community.
 We will also help you access surgery and will support you for 6 months post-op while you recover.
 We recognize that many primary care providers have limited knowledge in this area and are happy to support them in providing your ongoing care.